onflow/kitty-items/.ki-scripts/README.md

 - **Initialize NFTStorefront**: This step executes the [setup_account.cdc](/cadence/transactions/nftStorefront/setup_account.cdc) transaction and initializes the admin service account with the resources required to create Kitty Item listings on the marketplace.

 ### Emulator environment startup
-This process initializes the Flow emulator and creates a local instance of the Flow blockchain to develop against.
-The emulator will also initialize an instance of the FCL Dev Wallet.
+This process initializes the Flow emulator which starts a local instance of the Flow blockchain protocol to develop against.
+The emulator will also initialize an instance of the [FCL Dev Wallet](https://github.com/onflow/fcl-dev-wallet).
 Once the processes are running, the script will execute the `Contract deployment` steps to set up the admin service account.

 ### Testnet environment startup
 This process prompts the user to use an existing configuration for the admin service account.
 If the user chooses not to use an existing testnet account or if no account exists, the script  will prompt the user to create a new account through the `Testnet account creation` process.
 The process will then execute the `Contract deployment` steps to setup the new admin service account.
 If the user opted to use an existing testnet service account, no initialization is required.